Corentin-Dessenne/Corentin-Dessenne/README.md

 # Hi there 👋 I'm Corentin !

+## I'm a fourth-year engineering student from ISEN Lille, always trying to learn new things!

 - 🔭 I’m currently working on random projects so I can learn Python
 - 🌱 I’m currently learning Python, C# coming next !
 - 📫 How to reach me: corentin.dessenne@proton.me